It could be months before face-to-face therapy can restart, but that’s not stopping people from seeking counselling during the lockdown.

 All these publications highlight the same thing: life in lockdown is having a negative impact on people’s mental health.
 And, a new survey from the Office of National Statistics backs it up, revealing that people in the UK are more worried about stress, boredom, and anxiety than their general health during these uncertain times.

 The ongoing Coronavirus pandemic has brought many changes in people’s lives all around the world.
-We are isolated from our loved ones, we had our daily routines disrupted, and we all deal with the fear of getting the virus or having one of our loved ones affected by the virus.
-On top of that, the pandemic has also messed with our finances, closing businesses, making work contracts being closed and wages cut.
+We are isolated from our loved ones, we have our daily routines disrupted, and we all deal with the fear of getting the virus or having one of our loved ones affected by the virus.
+On top of that, the pandemic has also messed with our finances, closing businesses, and making work contracts and wages.
 Plus, not to mention the constant worry about when this will be over and what life will look like post-lockdown.

 Now, feelings of stress and anxiety are normal during these uncertain times.
 However, coping with them isn’t easy, especially since they can lead to more serious mental health issues.

 Online therapy during the lockdown

 Getting face-to-face therapy during lockdown is out of the question.
 Authorities have imposed various restrictions, including lockdown and social distancing restrictions, to stop the virus from spreading.
 So, what can people who need counselling do during the lockdown?